daniel-kullmann/maps0/README.md

 * Uses a tile cache (via a django app) so that offline usage is possible

 Planned features (TODO list):
+* Use React or another framework to better structure the code
 * Management of GPX files
   * Upload of GPX files
   * Automatic and manual tagging of GPX files